Artefact Analysis

 What is Artefact Analysis?

-Artefact Analysis is used in social anthropology and is the systematic approach to the analysis of material, aesthetic and interactive qualities of objects.
-The emphasis of the analysis is on the object itself and is typically used in Qualitative and Ethnographic research studies but also used in Archaeology.
-Essentially, the researcher effectively is using the analysis to understand what the object(s) say through its material, aesthetic and other physical/practical qualities.
+The emphasis of the analysis is on the object itself and is typically used in Qualitative and Ethnographic research studies, but also used in Archaeology.
+Essentially, the researcher effectively is using the analysis to understand what the object(s) say through their material, aesthetic and other physical/practical qualities.

 1. Material analysis – This involves the more quantitative elements of artefacts and involves the material composition, durability and wear patterns.